via/viaems/README.md

 `fault_config.max` | Raw sensor value, above this indicates sensor fault `fault_config.fault_value` | During sensor fault, use this fallback value `lag` | Lag filtering value.
 0 means no filtering, 100 will effectively never change.
+`window.total_width` | When method is windowed, total stride of degrees for a single averaging `window.capture_width` | When method is windowed, window inside of total stride to average samples for `window.offset` | When method is windowed, offset of capture window inside total window

 For method `SENSOR_LINEAR`, the processed value is linear interpolated based on the raw value between min and max (with the raw value being 0 - 4095 for 12-bit